BurakSakaci/courier-tracker/README.md

 ```sh
 ./gradlew test
 ```
-Tests use JUnit and Testcontainers for Kafka/PostgreSQL integration.
+Tests use JUnit, Instancio and Mockito.

+You can view test coverage report at `build/reports/jacoco/test/html/index.html`.
+After running tests, you can view the report. ./gradlew clean test jacocoTestReport

 ### Accessing the H2 Console
 - Visit [http://localhost:8080/h2-console](http://localhost:8080/h2-console) (enabled by default in dev)